-The latest findings from domestic energy consumption data have revealed that all of the English regions and Wales consumed less energy per household in 2011 than in 2005.
-The East Midlands had the highest average energy consumption per household from 2005 to 2011 and the South West had the lowest in all years except 2005 and 2010.
+The latest findings from domestic energy consumption data have revealed that all of the English regions and Wales consumed less average energy per household in 2011 than in 2005.
+The South West had the lowest average energy consumption per household from 2005 to 2011 while households in the North West had the highest average energy consumption between 2005 and 2009.
 This can be seen in the chart below together with the trend in average household energy consumption in England and Wales overall.

 Chart: Average household energy consumption in English regions and Wales 2005–11

 Regional differences in household energy consumption

 Average household energy consumption in England and Wales decreased 22.3% between 2005 and 2011, from 20.7 megawatt hours (MWh) in 2005 to 16.1MWh in 2011.
 Within England and Wales, the West Midlands had the largest fall in household energy consumption over the period, as this decreased 26.9% from 22.5MWh per household in 2005 to 16.5MWh in 2011.
 This was closely followed by the North West where households in this region consumed 26.5% less energy on average in 2011 than in 2005.

 Over the seven year period, the South West had the lowest average household energy consumption for all years.
 Wales had the second lowest energy consumption per household in 2011 (14.9MWh), a fall of 23.1% since 2005 when the figure was 19.4MWh per household.

 At a local geographical level, there was also decreasing household energy consumption between 2005 and 2011.
 The map shows the results of our analysis of small areas in England and Wales (Middle Layer Super Output Areas (MSOAs)).
 We can see that the vast majority of households within these areas had a decrease in average energy consumption, with the largest decrease in many parts of the West Midlands and North West, and the smallest decrease in areas of London, the South West and Yorkshire and The Humber.